Protecting ecosystems – without having to wait for World Environment Day

 Have a healthy diet

-Your eating habits can change the world.
 Eat more vegetables and low-processed foods and reduce food waste.
 Consume seasonal, local and biological products – even if it doesn’t seem like it, this significant small action will reduce pollution and the use of pesticides and fertilisers that degrade agricultural areas and aquatic ecosystems.

 -

-Spread the word
+Spread the word and do your part

-Following these steps, you can celebrate World Environment Day every day.
+Celebrate World Environment Day every day.